 - Optionally, add in food coloring.
 (I typically leave this off.)

-- Pour into a glass jar and chill.
+- Pour into a glass jar and refrigerate.